-Ocean Shores features a marine climate controlled by the Pacific Ocean which means summers aren't too hot and winters aren't too cold.
-It's always a bit windy which means you can fly a kite every day of the year.
+Ocean Shores features a marine climate regulated by the Pacific Ocean.
+This means summers aren’t too hot and winters aren’t too cold.
+It’s always windy and beach goers can fly a kite every day of the year.

 When visiting Ocean Shores plan on layering just about anytime of the year.
 It will probably be windy so even if the temperature is fairly warm you can still get a wind chill.
 If it’s raining don’t bother with the umbrella, it will just get turned inside out in a gust of wind, opt for hats and hooded coats.

 Ocean Shores Climate: Temperature and rainfall

-If it's extremely hot and sunny inland towards the Olympia/Seattle region it is likely 10-20 degrees cooler here.
-If it is extremely cold and snowing inland, it is likely 10-20 degrees warmer here.
+If it’s extremely hot and sunny inland towards the Puget Sound region, it is likely 10-20 degrees cooler in Ocean Shores.
+If it is extremely cold and snowing inland, it is likely 10-20 degrees warmer in Ocean Shores.
 Many visitors come from the Puget Sound region every year and are very surprised by the difference in the Ocean Shores climate and weather.
 Ocean Shores is milder: cooler in the summer and warmer in the winter than most of Washington.

 With annual temperatures averaging 44-58 degrees Ocean Shores is no California beach.
 However, it is popular for storm watchers in the winter and those looking for a little milder experience to beat the heat in the summer.
-Average temperatures and rainfall making up the unique Ocean Shores climate are illustrated below, you may click to enlarge the image.
+Average temperatures and rainfall making up the unique Ocean Shores climate are illustrated below.

 You may have seen footage from Ocean Shores on local news stations during winter storms in the past.
 This is actually a fairly popular destination for people who enjoy storm watching.
 Due to it’s location on a coastal peninsula, Ocean Shores tends to get pretty extreme winds and therefore the waves/tides can get extremely rough on the beach during winter storms.
 Even during the calmer days it is almost always windy enough on the beach to fly a kite.